sclevine/nanocf/README.md

 You must be able to run docker images in privileged mode to run or build NanoCF.

+Building NanoCF requires the BOSH CLI gem.
+Therefore, you must have Ruby installed to build NanoCF.

 Concourse workers used to run NanoCF should have high I/O throughput as well as enough system memory to store all pushed application containers.